work hardening

 Work Hardening and When it Should Scare You

 Work hardening is often an unintentional part of the machining process, where the cutting tool generates enough heat in one area to harden the workpiece.
+It results in plastic deformation which alters the physical structure of the metal being machined.
+This altered structure affects the machinability of the chosen metal and acts similarly to heat treating.
+When this occurs the generated speeds and feed requirements will be changed, creating a potential for inefficiency.
 This makes for a much more difficult machining process and can lead to scrapped parts, broken tools, and serious headaches.

-Soften Up Work Hardening With Harvey Tool’s Speeds and Feeds
+Soften Up Work Hardening With Machining Advisor Pro’s Customizable Speeds and Feeds

 During machining, the friction between the tool and the workplace generates heat.
 The heat that is transferred to the workpiece causes the structure of the material to change and in turn harden the material.
 The degree to which it is hardened depends on the amount of heat being generated in the cutting action and the properties of the material, such as carbon content and other alloying elements.
 The most influential of these alloying elements include Manganese, Silicon, Nickel, Chromium, and Molybdenum.